 70g blanched hazelnuts, toasted

-3. Meanwhile make the cookies… Blitz the hazelnuts in a food processor until finely chopped and place to one side on a plate.
+1. Meanwhile make the cookies.
+Blitz the hazelnuts in a food processor until finely chopped and place to one side on a plate.

-4. Line 2 large baking sheets with Bake-O-Glide or greaseproof paper.
+2. Line 2 large baking trays with Bake-O-Glide or greaseproof paper.

-5. In a large mixing bowl cream the butter and sugar together with the vanilla paste until light and fluffy.
-Beat in the egg and with a splash of milk.
-Gradually stir in the flour and 25g of the blitzed hazelnuts and the chopped chocolate.
+3. In a large mixing bowl, cream the butter and sugar together with the vanilla paste until light and fluffy.
+Beat in the egg and add a splash of milk.
+Gradually stir in the flour, 25g of the blitzed hazelnuts and the chopped chocolate.

-6. Mix into a firm dough and shape into 2 x 10cm logs.
+4. Mix into a firm dough and shape into 2 x 10cm logs.
 Wrap in clingfilm and leave to firm up in the fridge for an hour or so.
-When you’re ready to bake remove the log from the fridge, unwrap and roll in the plate of chopped hazelnuts.
-Slice in the log into rounds and place on the baking sheet.
+When you’re ready to bake, unwrap and roll in the plate of chopped hazelnuts.
+Slice in the log into rounds and place on the baking tray.

-AGA R5 Series 2-oven: Slide the baking tray onto the oven grid shelf set on the floor of the roasting oven, with the cold plain shelf slid above on the second runners down.
-Cook for about 15-20 minutes, until golden brown.
+6. Slide the baking tray onto the oven grid shelf set on the floor of the baking oven and cook for about 15-20 minutes, until golden brown.
+If your AGA does not have a baking oven, slide the baking tray onto the oven grid shelf set on the floor of the roasting oven, with the cold plain shelf slid above on the second runners down for about 15-20 minutes.